MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ## [Portal](#tab/portal-dissociate)

-There's no support to associate user assigned managed identities to an instance of Azure Database for PostgreSQL flexible server from the portal.
+There's no support to dissociate user assigned managed identities from an instance of Azure Database for PostgreSQL flexible server via the portal.

 ## [CLI](#tab/cli-dissociate)

-You can dissociate a user assigned identity to an instance of Azure Database for PostgreSQL flexible server via the [az postgres flexible-server identity remove](/cli/azure/postgres/flexible-server/identity#az-postgres-flexible-server-identity-remove) command.
+You can dissociate a user assigned identity from an instance of Azure Database for PostgreSQL flexible server via the [az postgres flexible-server identity remove](/cli/azure/postgres/flexible-server/identity#az-postgres-flexible-server-identity-remove) command.

 ```azurecli-interactive